markcheret/footnotes/readme.txt

 = 1.3.2 =
 - Bugfix: More security recognizing Footnotes on public pages (e.g. ignoring empty Footnote short codes)
 - Bugfix: Clear old Footnotes before lookup new public page (only if no reference container displayed before)
+- Updated: language EN and DE
+- Added: Setting to customize the hyperlink symbol in der reference container for each footnote reference
+- Added: Setting to enter a user defined hyperlink symbol

 = 1.3.1 =
 - Bugfix: Allow settings to be empty